Salar de Uyuni Facts

 That’s larger than 37 of the countries in the world.
 Yet, as impressive as that statistic is, it hardly serves as the only wondrous thing about the breathtaking site.
 First of all, the layer of salt actually has an average depth of more than an incredible 6 ft (2 m).

-In addition, this enormous layer of salt remains so smooth that the surface height does not vary by more than 3 ft (1 m) in any place.
-Furthermore, the already vast mineralogical wealth of Salar de Uyuni does not end at just its quantities of salt and lithium.
+This enormous layer of salt additionally remains so smooth that the surface height does not vary by more than 3 ft (1 m) in any place.
+The already vast mineralogical wealth of Salar de Uyuni does not end at just its quantities of salt and lithium, however.

 Because of its unique nature, this remarkable work of Nature also contains large quantities of numerous other important minerals.
 These valuable resources include such elements as potassium, magnesium, and even borax, just to name a few.